One Day in JacksonvilleAAA editors suggest these activities for a great short vacation experience.

 For those wanting to make an entire night of it, head to Five Points District (1001 Park St.) in Riverside and enjoy more than a dozen bars, restaurants and local hangouts.
 You'll find happy hours and a burgeoning nightlife scene.

-If you prefer a more relaxing evening, settle into a seat inside the European-style Jacoby Symphony Hall at the Times-Union Center for the Performing Arts (300 Water St.) on the St. Johns River and listen to the dulcet sounds of the Jacksonville Symphony Orchestra.
+If you prefer a more relaxing evening, settle into a seat inside the European-style Jacoby Symphony Hall at the Jacksonville Performing Arts Center (300 Water St.) on the St. Johns River and listen to the dulcet sounds of the Jacksonville Symphony Orchestra.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.